 Residents in supportive housing report higher overall satisfaction with their housing quality, experience increased housing stability, face less risk of eviction or homelessness and are less rent-burdened.

-Research finds families living in supportive housing experience higher rates of family reunification, helping children return safely and quickly to their families.
+Families living in supportive housing experience higher rates of family reunification, helping children return safely and quickly to their families.